Sarah Andrews (cricketer): International debut

 Andrews was rewarded with selection for Australia for the home series against India held in Adelaide at the end of the season.
 She made her debut in the one-off Test at the Adelaide Oval, and came in at No. 11 after Australia batted first. she made three from six balls before being run out as the hosts made 250.
 Opening the bowling with Cathryn Fitzpatrick, she took 2/29 from nine overs in the first innings.
 She had opener Monica Sumra caught by Karen Rolton in her second over, and then trapped the other opener Karu Jain for 21 to leave the Indians at 2/41.
 In the following over, without further addition to the score, Andrews took her maiden Test catch to dismiss leading Indian batsman and captain Mithali Raj from the bowling of Fitzpatrick.
 The Indians eventually collapsed to be all out for 93.
 Australia enforced the follow on and Andrews took 0/19 from 17 overs and caught Sunetra Paranjpe in the second innings as the tourists lost by an innings.
 After missing the first ODI, she made her debut in the second match, coming in at No. 11 and scoring four not out from seven balls in Australia's 173 all out.
 She then took 3/21 from six overs to help secure a 12-run win.
 In the next match she took 1/33 in a nine-wicket win and ended the series with four wickets at 13.50 and an economy rate of 3.33.
 Andrews is the 148th woman to play Test cricket for Australia, and the 106th woman to play One Day International cricket for Australia.

 At the start of the 2006–07 season, Andrews made her Twenty20 international debut against New Zealand at the Allan Border Field in Brisbane, having never played in the format at domestic level.
 She was attacked by the opposition batsmen, ending with 1/42 from four overs in a tied match.
 The rest of the Australians conceded their runs at 6.18 per over.
 After missing the first ODI, she returned to take two wickets in each of the next three matches before going wicketless in the fifth match.
 She ended with six wickets at 24.50 at the relatively high economy rate of 4.59; Australia won all of the last four matches.
-The second ODI was a close call as Australia won by one wicket?? from the ?? ball of the match.
-Andrews came in upon the fall of the eighth wicket and scored two from three balls before being run out, but ?? and ?? saw Australia to victory.
+The second ODI was a close call as Australia won by one wicket from the penultimate ball of the match.
+Andrews came in upon the fall of the eighth wicket and scored two from three balls before being run out, but Karen Rolton and Clea Smith saw Australia to victory.